hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 }
 ~~~

 Here the GreeterRPC struct is an RPC specific implementation that will handle communication over RPC.
-This is Client in this setup.
+This is the Client in this setup.

-In case of gRPC, this would look something like this:
+In case of gRPC, it would look like this:

 ~~~go
 // GRPCClient is an implementation of KV that talks over RPC.